This post may contain affiliate links. Click for complete disclosures.

 - Love a little spice with your cornbread?- Toss in some fresh diced jalapeno to the mix.
 You can even up the spice by mixing in some pepper jack cheese.

-- Want more? - Feel free to add in diced peppers, bacon, and even chives to make it even more delicious.
+- Want more?
+Feel free to add in diced peppers, bacon, and even chives to make it even more delicious.

-I get it; it takes a lot of time to prep Thanksgiving and even sometimes a potluck to watch the game.
+I get it; it takes a lot of time to prep for Thanksgiving and even sometimes a potluck to watch the game.
 Making it a gluten-free menu can mean adding even more prep.
 This gluten-free corn casserole is the side dish recipe you need because it's beyond easy and fast to prep.

 This side dish does not work well to make ahead of time and then reheat, but there are some things you can do to help if you really want to prep ahead of time.